Can Organizations Like Tesla Reduce Poverty in the US?

 Other top corporations like Microsoft, Google, Walmart, and Amazon should lead the fight against poverty.
 Although, jobs are not available everywhere in these corporations.

 Tesla can provide fair wages nationwide and reduce poverty.

 Organizations like Tesla can establish unskilled or semi-skilled jobs in penurious counties and provide higher than the minimum wage.

-Suppose top organizations like Microsoft, Google, Walmart, and Amazon, etc targeted the top 25 counties in the nation to create jobs and start paying their workers more than the minimum wage of $7.25.
-In that case, they could decrease poverty in the U.S.
+Suppose top organizations like Microsoft, Google, Walmart, Amazon, etc., targeted the top 25 counties in the nation to create jobs and start paying their workers more than the minimum wage of $7.25.
+In that case, they could decrease poverty in the US.

 Like what Henry Ford did in the 1910s, Elon Musk could compete with other organizations if he raised wages to $5 a day if he provided jobs to areas where businesses offer the minimum wage.

-As more people look to Tesla as a place to earn more wages, corporations like Walmart, Amazon, and Google will be forced to increase their wages as well, which could help reduce poverty nationwide.
+As more people look to Tesla to earn more wages, it will force corporations like Walmart, Amazon, and Google to increase their salaries and help reduce poverty nationwide.